platformsh/platformsh-docs/src/overview/build-deploy.md

 Then we run your deploy hook.
 Just like the build hook, the deploy hook is any number of shell commands you need to prepare your application.
 Usually this includes clearing caches, running database migrations, and so on.
 You have complete access to all services here as your application is up and running, but the file system where your code lives will now be read-only.

 Finally, once the deploy hooks are done, we open the floodgates and let incoming requests through to your newly deployed application.
-You’re done!
+You're done!

 In practice, the deploy process takes only a few seconds, plus whatever time is required for your deploy hook, if any.